thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 ### Organizing PO files for gettext

-The [Python gettext module](https://docs.python.org/3/library/gettext.html#gettext.bindtextdomain) generally requires an explicit path to the directory containing the localizations.
+The [Python gettext module](https://docs.python.org/3/library/gettext.html#gettext.bindtextdomain) requires us to define a directory containing the localizations.
 For this project, that has been set to [src/dpygt/locales/](/src/dpygt/locales/).
 Within this directory, localizations are further categorized into `<language>/<category>/<domain>.po`, where `<language>` is the locale code, `<category>` is the locale category (always LC_MESSAGES for gettext), and `<domain>` is the [domain] name.
 For example, a Japanese localization of this project should be defined as `locales/ja/LC_MESSAGES/dpygt.po`.

+In reality, as explained in the next section, this file structure is intended for MO files, not PO files.
+However for convenience, this project expects all PO files to reside in the same directories as their MO file outputs.

 ### Creating a .mo (Machine Object) compiled localization